 Campers must bring their own pillows and sleeping bags or linens, as these are not provided.
 Each cabin features electricity, heating and air conditioning.
 Potable water is available outside.
 There are no restrooms inside the cabin, and campers must use the nearby bathhouse.
-Outside the cabin, there is a picnic table, charcoal grill, and a fire ring.
+Outside the cabin, there is a picnic table and a fire ring.
+Cabin 9 has a charcoal grill.
 There are also Adirondack chairs by the front door.

 Cabin 9 is accessible for people with limited mobility or disabilities.
 Please do not reserve an accessible site if no one in your group needs it, unless it is the only site left available when you are making your reservation.

 All cabins are non-smoking.
 Pets are prohibited; service animals and authorized search and rescue dogs are permitted.
 Cooking and open flames are not allowed inside the cabins.
 Each cabin has parking space for two vehicles.

 Cancellation Policy for Cabins

 Please note that cabin reservations must be cancelled at least 14 days prior to the scheduled arrival date.
 No refunds are issued after the 14-day mark, but campers may reschedule to another date and will be charged only the cancellation fees.

 A portion of the park has been set aside as a primitive camping area for organized groups.
 There are four sites available that can each accommodate up to 30 people.

 These are walk-in campsites, and all camping equipment and supplies must be carried to the sites, which are located a short walk from the parking area.

 Each site has picnic tables, a fire pit, and a grill.
 Drinking water, waterless toilets, and trash and recycling bins are located nearby.